cylc/cylc-doc/src/installation.rst

 Configuration
 -------------

-Cylc uses "sane and safe" defaults and is suitable for use "out of the box", if all you need to do is run jobs locally in the background.
+Cylc uses sane and safe defaults and is suitable for use "out of the box", if all you need to do is run jobs locally in the background.
 However, many things may need to be configured, e.g: